-Recently, an organization representing local governments in the UK said "illegal" tattooists should face tougher punishments for doing permanent scribbles on children.
+Last week, an organisation representing local councils said "illegal" tattooists should face tougher punishments for doing permanent scribbles on children.
 Which, you know, fair enough.
 People without any real knowledge or experience of scarring humans with ink should probably stay away from kids.

-These unlicensed tattooers—known as "scratchers"—often work from home "studios," or hotel rooms, or public parks, or any number of other unsanitary, unregistered—i.e. illegal—locations, and advertise their services on social media.
-But just because they haven't let their local government know they're inking people, does that mean their work is inherently bad?
+These unlicensed tattooers – known as "scratchers" – often work from home "studios", or hotel rooms, or public parks, or any number of other non-sanitary, non-registered – i.e. illegal – locations, and advertise their services on social media.
+But just because they haven't let their local council know they inking people, does that mean their work is inherently bad?

-It was 2008, and I was 18.
-A bunch of us were at our friend Ste's house drinking Zeppelin, which is a really awful cheap cider you can only get from bargain booze.
+It was 2008 and I was 18.
+A bunch of us were at our mate Ste's house drinking Zeppelin, which is a really awful cheap cider you can only get from bargain booze.
 My mate Stacie had recently done a homemade tattoo using Indian ink and a sewing needle bound to the end of a pencil, and we decided we all wanted one.
-I ended up going last, and by this time, everyone was super drunk.
-I said I wanted a tooth because it was my favorite shape (plus it was a reference to my blog at the time, lol).
-Turns out teeth are hard to draw when you've had three liters of White Lightning, and when I saw it wasn't how I wanted it, I took the needle off Stacie and corrected her mistake, in ink.
-I woke up mortified at the mess on my ankle, but I've grown to love it, and it's probably one of my favorite tattoos.
+I ended up going last, and by this time everyone was super drunk.
+I said I wanted a tooth because it was my favourite shape (plus it was a reference to my blog at the time, lol).
+Turns out teeth are hard to draw when you've had three litres of White Lightning, and when I saw it wasn't how I wanted it, I took the needle off Stacie and corrected her mistake, in ink.
+I woke up mortified at the mess on my ankle, but I've grown to love it and it's probably one of my favourite tattoos.

-Last year, while on a skate trip in Barcelona, we took refuge from the rain at my friend Pau's apartment.
+Last year while on a skate trip in Barcelona we took refuge from the rain at my friend Pau's flat.
 Pau, who is not a tattoo artist, had smoked a few piff sticks and was nicely toasted when he got his tattoo machine out and asked us what we wanted, to which I replied, "Just make something up, man."
 He scribbled down on a piece of paper a bong riding a scooter with the text "SK8 OR DIE" underneath.
-We totally lost our shit laughing, so my friend Pete and I had him tattoo us both with the same design.
+We totally lost our shit laughing, so me and my mate Pete had him tattoo us both with the same design.

 ALWAYS GOING TO DIE

 When I was 17, getting a tattoo machine sounded like the greatest idea in the world to me and my friends.
-Not in some earnest entrepreneurial way; we literally just wanted to draw dicks and insults on one another.
+Not in some earnest entrepreneurial way; we literally just wanted to draw dicks and insults on each other.
 As the only one of my friends who already had a tattoo, I nominated myself to sit in the hot seat when the machine finally arrived at my parents' house.
-After grabbing the first picture we saw—an old Mr. Men book I had as a kid—we shakily drew the cover picture on my leg and got to work.
+After grabbing the first picture we saw – an old Mr Men book I had as a kid – we shakily drew the cover picture on my leg and got to work.

-I'm not sure what made the tattoo more shaky—the fact my friend had no clue what he was doing, or the fact I was worried my parents could come in at anytime and bust this whole bootleg operation open.
-Long story short: My friend didn't finish the job and left me to hastily finish it by myself.
-Our tattoo career didn't last long, aside from writing, "You take care of the tattoo, I'll take care of the business" on our friend's ass.
+I'm not sure what made the tattoo more shaky – the fact my friend had no clue what he was doing, or the fact I was worried my parents could come in at any time and bust this whole bootleg operation open.
+Long story short: my mate didn't finish the job and left me to hastily finish it by myself.
+Our tattoo career didn't last long, aside from writing "You take care of the tattoo, I'll take care of the business" on our friend's arse.

-The outline felt weird, but I'd lost consciousness a couple of times throughout and didn't really think about it.
-Once he was done, I realized that the "little badge" took up most of the side of my shin.
-I was practically an alcoholic and realized that I was the bearer of an ironic tattoo.
-I looked from my bleeding shin to his look of Lucozade-fueled pride and promptly went to the bathroom to throw up.
+The outline felt weird but I'd lost consciousness a couple of times throughout and didn't really think about it.
+Once he was done I realised that the "little badge" took up most of the side of my shin.
+I was practically an alcoholic and realised that I was the bearer of an ironic tattoo.
+I looked from my bleeding shin to his look of Lucozade-fuelled pride and promptly went to the loo to throw up.
 Never again.

 I continued to do this on a monthly basis for the next two years.

-That afternoon, he took me to what looked like a storage lockup.
-When he knocked on the corrugated steel cover, a guy with a big scar on his face came out the side door and let us in.
-Inside, we were told the spot was where a local gang stashed cash and drugs, and that my soon-to-be tattoo artist—who was not a tattoo artist but did have all the equipment—had just been released from jail after serving time for a firearms charge.
+That afternoon, he took me to what looked like a storage lock-up.
+When he knocked on the corrugated steel cover a guy with a big scar on his face came out the side door and let us in.
+Inside, we were told the spot was where a local gang stashed cash, money and drugs, and that my soon-to-be tattoo artist – who was not a tattoo artist, but did have all the equipment – had just been released from jail after serving time for a firearms charge.
 He then got a gun out to illustrate that point.
-It was the first time I'd seen a gun in person, and I began to sweat a lot.
+It was the first time I'd seen a gun in person and I began to sweat a lot.

 Anyway, I told him I wanted a train, because my friends and I were InterRailing around Europe at the time, and he got an outline of a Monopoly train up on his computer.
-I said, "Yeah, like that, but can you make it more tattoo-y?"
-He ignored me and did exactly what he'd printed out, badly, then tried to convince my friend to get a Frankenstein's monster back piece.
-It was weird and scary and potentially very unhygienic, but that was nearly ten years ago, and I'm still alive now.
+I said, "Yeah, like that, but can you make it more tattoo-ey?"
+He ignored me and did exactly what he'd printed out, badly, then tried to convince my friend to get a Frankenstein's monster back-piece.
+It was weird and scary and potentially very unhygienic, but that was nearly 10 years ago and I'm still alive now.
 So unless I've got a dormant blood disease slyly waiting to pounce, I guess I'm all good!